 5. Safety Risks from Lack of Testing

 In the rush to produce inexpensive products, safety standards are often compromised.
-Many fast toys do not undergo rigorous safety testing, resulting in potential hazards for children, from choking risks to exposure to toxic materials.
+Many fast toys do not undergo rigorous safety testing, resulting in potential hazards for children, from choking risks and exposure to toxic materials.
 This disregard for safety endangers the very consumers the industry aims to serve.
+In a recent test 100% of toys from Shein and 96% of toys from Temu failed EU toy safety standards.
+Failures included chemical (teething gloves with toxic levels of endocrine disruptors), mechanical (small parts and suffocation risks) and electrical (button batteries that can cause irreversible damage if swallowed)

 Moving Towards Sustainable Play